croakexciting/forfun-os/doc/en/memory.md

 Also, it contains a pagetable instance, which manage this memory manager.
 The buddy allocator dynamic allocate memory area (MapArea).

+Its important member function is:

+- fork: Initialize the children process memory manager and fork father process user space memory area.
+- load_elf: Load a elf file and initialize the process context.
+Ensure the process ready to run.

 ### 3.3 Memory area

 The MapArea is a continuous virtual address space.
 The structure shows as below